espresso3389/vcterminal-vscode/README.md

 ## Bash on Ubuntu on Windows (WSL)

-This will open `Bash on Ubuntu on Windows` on integrated terminal.
+This will open `Bash on Ubuntu on Windows` on a new integrated terminal.

 ## Known Issues